Ctrl-Alt-Contributors/Introduction-/About the members.md

 **Aman Arora**
 Hey there!
-I am Aman, a persiung electronics and communication heart, but loving computer science by soul.
-I am a constant learner, and have experience in Front-end web development, VLSI Digital Design using VHDL, Internet of Things, and nowadays I have become a Flutter-fan!
+I am persiung electronics and communication heart, but loving computer science by soul.
+I have experience in Front-end web development, VLSI Digital Design using VHDL, Internet of Things, and nowadays I have become a Flutter-fan!
 Looking forward to be useful!